 - Improvements in the operation and utilities of the hyperlink.

-- Memorize the path where are the legends of symbology.
+- Memorize the route where the symbology legends are.

 - Include GeoServeisPort in the nomenclator.

 - Units of distance independent of those of area.